Epidemiological Profile of HIV/AIDS in Minnesota

 HIV/AIDS Prevalence among Hispanic Persons

-As of December 31st 2012, there were 642 Hispanic persons living with HIV/AIDS in Minnesota.
-While this accounts for 9 percent of persons living with HIV/AIDS in Minnesota, Hispanic persons have nearly three times the rate of people living with HIV than white, non-Hispanic persons (256.5 per 100,000 persons and 87.4 per 100,000 persons respectively).
+As of December 31st 2013, there were 665 Hispanic persons living with HIV/AIDS in Minnesota.
+While this accounts for 9% of persons living with HIV/AIDS in Minnesota, Hispanic persons have nearly three times the rate of people living with HIV than white, non-Hispanic persons (256.7 per 100,000 persons and 88.6 per 100,000 persons respectively).

 HIV Diagnoses among Hispanic persons

 Mode of Exposure

-Of the 82 new HIV infections diagnosed among Hispanic males between 2010 and 2012, MSM or MSM/IDU accounted for an estimated 97 percent of diagnoses, while 1 percent were estimated to have heterosexual contact with someone with or at risk for HIV infection as their mode of exposure.
-The remaining 2 percent had and other mode of exposure which includes hemophilia, transplant, transfusion or mother with HIV or HIV risk.
+Of the 78 new HIV infections diagnosed among Hispanic males between 2011 and 2013, MSM or MSM/IDU accounted for an estimated 92% of diagnoses, while 5% were estimated to have heterosexual contact with someone with or at risk for HIV infection as their mode of exposure.
+The remaining 2% had and other mode of exposure which includes hemophilia, transplant, transfusion or mother with HIV or HIV risk.

 HIV Treatment Cascade among Hispanics

-There were 597 HIV positive Hispanics included in the HIV Treatment Cascade (PDF: 952KB/2 pages) analyses.
-Compared to the overall treatment cascade in Minnesota, Hispanics have lower percentages of retention in care and viral suppression.
-There were 23 cases among Hispanics reported in 2011 that were included in the linkage to care calculation.
-Unlike the other cascade measures, Hispanics had a higher percentage of linkage to care than the overall cascade.
+There were 41 cases among Hispanics reported in 2012 that were included in the linkage to care calculation.
+Unlike the other cascade measures, Hispanics had a higher percentage of linkage to care than the overall cascade at 93%.